 A mother or father has the right to child care leave until the child reaches the age of three years.
 Child care leave may be used by one person at a time.
 A parental benefit is awarded for 435 days from the date when entitlement to the benefit arose.

-Child care leave can be used in several parts but 14 days of advance notice must always be given.
-Child care leave may also be taken in one go, or be interrupted by a return to work before being resumed until the child reaches three years of age.
+Parental leave can be used in several parts but 30 days of advance notice must always be given.
+It may also be taken in one go, or be interrupted by a return to work before being resumed before the child reaches three years of age.

 Each parent is entitled to a total of 10 days of individual child leave per child until the child reaches the age of 14.
-Parents now have more flexibility and independence in using the child leave.
-Moreover, parents also have the opportunity to plan their child leave together at the same time.
+If a parent has several children, the parent has the right to no more than a total of 30 calendar days of child leave in one calendar year.

 The employee is entitled to up to 30 calendar days of academic leave per year for attending training.
 For degree and job-related training, the employer must pay the average daily remuneration to the employee for 20 calendar days.
 The employee is free to use unpaid leave to cover the remaining 10 calendar days.

 To finish degree studies, the employee is given an additional 15 calendar days of academic leave, compensated by the employer on the basis of the minimum wage.